Ag Training Work Safely at Heights Training Course in Toowoomba and Darling Downs

 However, there are many reasons why workers fall from heights.

 - Poor housekeeping,

 - Insufficient level of training and fitness,

 Whether you have previous experience or not Ag Training’s trainers work with you to deliver the best possible result.

-This unit covers working safely at heights in resources and infrastructure industries, and includes:
+In summary, this unit covers working safely at heights in resources and infrastructure industries, and includes:

 - Identifying the work requirements

 - Work procedures and instructions for the task